-Just as the proverbial "dead man's bones" do in fact tell tales, via forensic pathology and historical anthropometry,5-7 so too do our living bodies tell stories about our lives, whether or not these are ever consciously expressed.
+Just as the proverbial "dead man's bones" do in fact tell tales, via forensic pathology and historical anthropometry, 5-7 so too do our living bodies tell stories about our lives, whether or not these are ever consciously expressed.

 Consider only: food insecurity and fast food profiteering; inadequate sanitation and lack of potable water; economic and social deprivation and discrimination; physical and sexual abuse; ergonomic strain and toxic exposures; and inadequate health care-all leave their marks on the body.
 As do their converse: the security of a living wage, pensions for old age, and societal support for childcare; universal sanitation and sustainable development; safe workplaces and healthy cities; universal health care and immunisations; and the protection and promotion of human rights-economic, social, political, civil, and cultural.
 As has long been argued, although not always widely appreciated, it is no accident that from population patterns of health, disease, and wellbeing it is possible to discern the contours and distribution of power, property, and technology within and across nations, over time.1-14 Or, more pointedly, from the conditions of our bodies-and those of the animals and plants whose environs we now shape-you can gain deep insight into the workings of the body politic.

 Embodiment, in other words, is literal.1-4 The ecosocial premise is that clues to current and changing population patterns of health, including social disparities in health, are to be found chiefly in the dynamic social, material, and ecological contexts into which we are born, develop, interact, and endeavour to live meaningful lives.
 The contrast is to pervasive aetiological hypotheses concerned mainly with decontextualised and disembodied "behaviours" and "exposures" interacting with equally decontextualised and disembodied "genes."
 The distinction is more than simply between "determinants" and "mechanisms."
-Consider, for example, contending-and longstandingclaims about racism compared with "race" as causes of racial/ethnic disparities in health.1-3 15-22 An embodied approach promotes testing hypotheses to ascertain if the observed disparities are a biological expression of racial discrimination, past and present; by contrast, a disembodied and decontextualised approach promulgates research focused on detrimental genes and/or "lifestyles."15-22 The vastly different implications of these approaches for generating epidemiological knowledge and informing policy underscore the utility of clarifying the significance of "embodiment" for epidemiological inquiry.
+Consider, for example, contending-and longstandingclaims about racism compared with "race" as causes of racial/ethnic disparities in health.
+1-3 15-22 An embodied approach promotes testing hypotheses to ascertain if the observed disparities are a biological expression of racial discrimination, past and present; by contrast, a disembodied and decontextualised approach promulgates research focused on detrimental genes and/or "lifestyles."
+The vastly different implications of these approaches for generating epidemiological knowledge and informing policy underscore the utility of clarifying the significance of "embodiment" for epidemiological inquiry.

 In this glossary, I accordingly sketch some key concepts, definitions, and hypotheses relevant for using the construct of "embodiment" in epidemiological research.
-These entries necessarily draw on scholarship from a variety of disciplines, including not only epidemiology and public health more generally, but also additional social and biological sciences that likewise have longstanding interest in bodies and their genesis, comportment, and wellbeing.5-10 23-37 In the case of epidemiology, the discipline specific challenge is to grapple with the implications of "embodiment" for developing and testing apt hypotheses about why and how historically contingent, spatial, temporal, and multilevel processes become embodied and generate population patterns of health, disease, and wellbeing, including social inequalities in health.
-This work necessarily entails concretely measuring population rates, biological characteristics, diagnostic criteria, disease states, and myriad social, physical, chemical, and biological exposures thought to be relevant to shaping risk of the specified outcomes.
-The hope is that by systematically conceptualising this work in relation to "embodiment," it will be possible to promote not only more rigorous science but also enhanced knowledge relevant to attaining social equity in health.
+These entries necessarily draw on scholarship from a variety of disciplines, including not only epidemiology and public health more generally, but also additional social and biological sciences that likewise have longstanding interest in bodies and their genesis, comportment, and wellbeing.^{5-10} ^{23-37} In the case of epidemiology, the discipline specific challenge is to grapple with the implications of "embodiment" for developing and testing apt hypotheses about why and how historically contingent, spatial, temporal, and multilevel processes

-Correspondence to: Professor N Krieger, Department of Society, Human Development and Health, Harvard School of Public Health, Kresge 717, 677 Huntington Avenue, Boston, MA 02115, USA; nkrieger@hsph.harvard. edu
+Correspondence to: Professor N Krieger, Department of Society, Human Development and Health, Harvard School of Public Health, Kresge 717, 677 Huntington Avenue, Boston, MA 02115, USA; nkrieger@hsph.harvard.